OsmareDev/OsmareUnityModules/AutoScroll_Background/README.md

    <tr><td><b>Problem</b></td></tr>
    <tr><td>When it comes to animating backgrounds and images, a fundamental task is to automatically pan the image to add expression or generate movement in the background.
 Unity does not provide a direct way to perform such an action.</td></tr>
    <tr><td><b>Solution</b></td></tr>
-   <tr><td>To solve this problem, the BackgroundMovement module will be created.
+   <tr><td>To solve this problem, this module will be created.
 This module will use one of Unity's image components to animate it in different ways.</td></tr>
 </table>

 Unity provides us with two image modules: